 These are just a few suggested questions that you might ask your partner to better understand their feelings and their side of conflict issues.

 You can make your relationship truly amazing by ending conflict avoidance and practicing positive conflict resolution skills.
 Just remember—first step, second step, third and repeat.

-But what if your partner is the one who displays conflict avoiding behaviour.
+But what if your partner is the one who displays conflict avoiding behavior.
 Conflict avoidance is damaging for a relationship no matter which partner exhibits this behavior.
 To have a healthy relationship you must ensure that both you and your partner should not exhibit conflict avoidance patterns.

 What should you do when you have a conflict-avoiding partner

 1. Pay close attention to their body language